-The Office of Planning and Development (OPD) conducted a review of the CNMl's wetlands in their Resources Report which contained excerpts from various sources.
+The Office of Planning and Development (OPD) conducted a review of the CNMI's wetlands in their Resources Report which contained excerpts from various sources.
 It is reported that wetlands are not regularly monitored for water quality unless there are proposed developments within the 50-ft buffer.
-Although they are not regularly monitored, natural and man-made wetlands do serve an important biological function as it has been reported that man-made water features, including golf course ponds, are an important wetland habitat for critical avifauna, specifically the Mariana Moorhen.
+Although they are not regularly monitored, natural and man-made wetlands do serve an important biological function as it has been reported that man-made water features, including golf course ponds, are an important wetland habitat for the Mariana moorhen.
 Many of the moorhens on Saipan and all of the moorhens on Rota are found in human-made wetlands.

 In 2018, the mitigation hierarchy was integrated into the DCRM permitting process and may have resulted in a decrease in wetland violations.
-During this reporting period, one wetland APC violation resulted in the construction of a rain garden at WSR Elementary School in Susupe to offset lost functions within the watershed.
 However, unpermitted wetland violations have shown to occur following permitted development activities.
 When these happen, permittee-responsible mitigation may occur.
 The "Mitigation Hierarchy" is a decision-making process used to anticipate and avoid impacts on biodiversity, ecosystem services and coastal resources.
 DCRM uses this process to regulate, minimize, rehabilitate, or offset impacts to these high-value ecosystems or "areas of particular concern".
-Please see the link for more information: https://dcrm.gov.mp/wp-content/uploads/crm/Mitigation-Hierarchy-Rule-2018.pdf.
+Please see the link for more information (https://dcrm.gov.mp/wp-content/uploads/crm/Mitigation-Hierarchy-Rule-2018.pdf.

-The "Economic Valuation Study of CNMI Inland Wetlands" (Wolfs Company 2019) was conducted to provide comprehensive information on total economic valuation of wetland sites.
-This can improve the accuracy of cost-benefit analyses and precise comparisons between sites for mitigation and restoration.
-Future outcomes will be used by DCRM permitting to update compensatory mitigation options.
+The "Economic Valuation Study of CNMI Inland Wetlands" (Wolfs Company 2019) reports on a study conducted to provide comprehensive information on total economic valuation of wetland sites.
+This can improve the accuracy of cost-benefit analyses and precise comparability between sites for mitigation and restoration.
+Future outcomes will be used by DCRM permitting to update compensatory mitigation option.

-Indicate if there have been any significant changes at the state or territory level (positive or negative) that could impact the future protection, restoration, enhancement, or creation of coastal wetlands since the last assessment.
+1. Indicate if there have been any significant changes at the state or territory level (positive or negative) that could impact the future protection, restoration, enhancement, or creation of coastal wetlands since the last assessment.